Partner API quick start¶

 A short glossary with Qredo-specific terms

 This is the entity on behalf of which you perform most API call actions.
-Think of it as an office that manages one or more funds and employs all custodians for asset transfers.
+Think of it as an office that manages one or more funds and employs all approvers for asset transfers.

 The fund is the actual sub-entity to a company that contains Qredo wallets and the approval rules for transactions with these wallets: the so-called custodial policies.
 These policies also include the trusted parties that perform custody over transactions within that fund.

-A custodial policy defines the number of approvals necessary for a transfer or withdrawal transaction to be completed plus custodians eligible to perform these approvals.
+A custodial policy defines the number of approvals (also called the threshold) necessary for a transfer or withdrawal transaction to be completed; plus it also includes the approvers eligible to perform these approvals.
 Every fund has a "global" policy for transfers and withdrawals.
 A wallet can have custom policies as well but this is not required.
 If a given wallet lacks policies, the global ones apply.
 Note that each policy definition includes a selection (a subset or all) of the company trusted parties for custodial actions.